Live from the Southern Command in sunny South Florida.

 The Democrat Party does not represent a majority of thinking in this country.

-They are a minority of thought, but they have a media on their side that projects an impression that they are the majority, but they really aren't in any way, shape, matter, or form.
+They are a minority of thought, but they have a media on their side that projects an impression that they are the majority, but they really aren't in any way, shape, man, or form.

-Here back to the sound bites.
+Here, back to the soundbites.

-Last night, Fox News special report, Brett Beer.
+Fox News special report, Brett Baer.

-Stuart Varney is at Fox Business Channel as well.
+Stuart Varney is at Fox business channel as well.

 What happened?